2024 Solar Incentives Guide for Rochester Hills, MI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.
+When you think about solar incentives, you probably think of federal incentives first.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.

-To better understand how the ITC will apply to your situation, contact your local Rochester Hills solar panel installer and request more information.
+To understand exactly how much money the ITC could save you, contact your local Rochester Hills solar panel installer.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to speak with your local Rochester Hills solar panel installation expert directly.
+Your local Rochester Hills solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives